Property Management requirements in North Carolina

 YES.
 For example, on-site managers and salaried employees of real estate brokers working for property owners are exempt if their employment is limited to certain activities, such as showing units to prospective tenants, accepting application for lease of the units, accepting security deposits and rent (when they are payable to the property owner) and accepting lease applications.
 Such employees may not negotiate security deposits, rental payments or leases.

 Before hiring a property manager to manage your North Carolina rental property, you should always check that he or she is licensed appropriately.
-You can check the license status of North Carolina property managers by clicking on the “License Search” link on the left navigation bar on the Commission's website.
+You can check the license status of North Carolina property managers at the North Carolina licensee database.

 North Carolina Community Association Management Requirements